danielsaidi/website_danielsaidi/collections/_posts/2022/2022-11-16-using-complex-gestures-in-a-scroll-view.md

     )
 ```

-With this code, the `onChange` and `onEnded` functions will trigger as expected, but the list will still not scroll.
+With this code, the `onChange` and `onEnded` functions will trigger as expected, but the list will not scroll.
 The same will happen if you use a `DragGesture` instead of a `LongPressGesture`.

 ## Why does this happen?